daroczig/CEU-DV4/README.md

 For Grade:

 * Implement the application described in the above steps
+* Add at least 5 different UI elements, including one from htmlwidgets.org
+* Use at least 3 menu items
 * Add Google Analytics tracking to your application
 * Deploy the app via shinyproxy (covered on the second day of the course)